Barcelona Pavilion: Reconstruction

-Between 1983 and 1986, a group of Catalan architects reconstructed the pavilion permanently, based on historical drawings and rediscovered footings on the site.
+Between 1983 and 1986, a group of Catalan architects formed the Mies van der Rohe Foundation and reconstructed the pavilion permanently, based on historical drawings and rediscovered footings on the site.
 The reconstruction has been a popular tourist destination, but it also has been controversial among architects, critics, and historians.
-Some have hailed it as a revived masterpiece, some have condemned it as a "fake," and others are ambivalent. "[T]his building is not supposed to exist," asserted Paul Goldberger at the time.
+Some have hailed it as a revived masterpiece, some have condemned it as a "fake", and others are ambivalent. "[T]his building is not supposed to exist," asserted Paul Goldberger at the time.
 During planning, Philip Johnson wondered, "The problem before us is should a dream be realized or not?
 We have made such a myth of that building.
-Shouldn’t it be left in the sacred vault of the memory bank?"
+Shouldn't it be left in the sacred vault of the memory bank?"
 Architect Lance Hosey has thoroughly documented reactions to the reconstruction, concluding that while the reconstruction is a better physical artifact, the original was an irreplaceable product of its sociopolitical context.

 Sculpture

 The Pavilion was not only a pioneer for construction forms with a fresh, disciplined understanding of space, but also for modelling new opportunities for an association of free art and architecture.
 Mies placed Georg Kolbe's Alba ("Dawn") in the small water basin, leaving the larger one all the more empty.
 The sculpture also ties into the highly reflective materials Mies used—he chose the place where these optical effects would have the strongest impact; the building offers multiple views of Alba.
 "From now on, in the sense of equality for juxtaposing building and visual work, sculptures were no longer to be applied retrospectively to the building, but rather to be a part of the spatial design, to help define and interpret it.
 To the day, one of the most notable examples is the Barcelona Pavilion".